The 7th Guest: Remastered – Liron Barzilai

 This game is still as enjoyable from a nostalgic perspective as it is for a first time viewing.
 The amount of effort and love put into this game back in the day still shows.
 This was early CD ROM days, you guys.
 They had a full score on MIDI!
 We have yet to find a game as fun to play or one where an old man tanuts your intellect.
 There's a reason why it keeps coming back, it's pure joy.

 Works just fine on our iPhone 12 PM.
-Everything is as we remember it from the original release, and it’s just as… Moody. :) One request: in the CD ROM release we had the music including the extra tracks (feat Cotton Mather IIRC).
+Everything is as we remember it from the original release, and it's just as…moody. :) One request: in the CD ROM release we had the music including the extra tracks (feat Cotton Mather IIRC).
 The music is here too but apparently only playable in the app.
 Would LOVE to be able to export those tracks to our Apple Music library.
 This app is a win.

 Great old nostalgia piece.
-From what we’ve played so far, this is that old, gothic, brilliant, trendsetting puzzle game from the 90s on par with Myst.
+From what Ive played so far, this is that old, gothic, brilliant, trendsetting puzzle game from the 90s on par with Myst.
 One apparent star loosing glitch appears to be with the audio.
 If your device is on silent, then the game has no audio.
 There is an inherent logic there, but apps will sound audio regardless of device silent setting (ie Zoom).
 If this is how iOS and iPadOS handle audio files these days, fine, but it seems there should be some faq relating to that, if the glitch is unfixable.

 We previously gave it 2 stars, cause it was out of sync with the character segments and their voices.
 We just finished playing the whole game (with a little help from our old strategy Guide), and found it wasnt as bad.
 We Guest its the best that could be done, to make this game as memorable and spooky as possible.
 Thanks.

 After playing games like The Room and its sequels, this feels positively primitive.
 Also very slow, as youre forced to wait through various films.
 We quit after 10 minutes.
-Definitely not worth the $4.99!
+Definitely not worth the $4.99.

 It wouldnt heal bad if it didnt crash in the middle of apuzzle.